 ‘It is important to take this experience of healing into the world – this experience of our true being’ – Marion Rosen

-Rosen Method Bodywork is taught and practised in many places around the world, including Australia, Canada, Denmark, Finland, France, Germany, Israel, Norway, Russia, Sweden, Switzerland and the USA.
+Rosen Method Bodywork is taught and practiced in many places around the world, including Austria, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Israel, Russia, The Balkans, Sweden, Switzerland, Mexico, Italy and the USA.